Federal Employment Laws

 Uniformed Services Employment and Reemployment Rights Act (USERRA)

-Requires employers to provide leave for military service for up to five years whether the military service is voluntary or involuntary; the employer must usually reinstate the veteran to the position or to an equivalent position, he/she would have had if the employment had not been interrupted by military service.
+Requires employers to provide leave for military service for up to five years whether the military service is voluntary or involuntary; the employer must usually reinstate the employee to the position or to an equivalent position, they would have had if the employment had not been interrupted by military service.

 Wage and Salary Administration

 Prohibits compensation discrimination based on an employee’s sex; employers may not pay wages to employees at a lesser rate than it pays to employees of the opposite sex for equal work that requires equal skill, effort, responsibility, performance and under similar conditions.

 Fair Labor Standards Act (FLSA)